fcastillo18/tncalculator-api/README.md

     }
   ```
   - Can use Swagger by accessing this url: http://localhost:8080/swagger-ui/index.html#/
-  - Take the token and use it to call the endpoints.
+  - Or, can take the token and use it to call the endpoints.
 If you are using Postman see this as an example:
    ![postman example.png](src%2Fmain%2Fresources%2Fstatic%2Fpostman%20example.png)

-### Properties files